thacuber2a03/cymbal/README.md

 # Ride

-a programming language that compiles to Uxn machine code
+an expression-based programming language that compiles to Uxn machine code